 Every child is unique and deserves the chance to dream, to achieve incredible things and to look forward to a wonderful future.
 By becoming a sponsor you’re helping break the cycle of poverty for your sponsored child and their community.

 Sponsoring a child is an incredible experience.
-You are able to exchange letters and photos with your sponsored child and see how much your support is helping transform their life and the lives of those around them.
+You will see how much your support is helping transform their life and the lives of those around them.

 What can YOU do to help?